maxwelljoslyn/dnd-economy/README.md

 The shell script `RenderWorld.sh` will compile the renderer, then run the resulting executable, rendering to the default output name of `WorldMap.svg`.

-#### Acknowledgments
+### Acknowledgements

-My economy system is based on that described by [Alexis Smolensk](http://tao-dnd.blogspot.ca/), who is in my opinion the world's most important D&D blogger.
-[His wiki](http://tao-of-dnd.wikispaces.com/Trade+System) goes into detail about how to set up your own system of this kind.
-I've been working on this project since before he wrote those tutorials (there were other, fragementary versions
+The economy system which I am working towards is based on the one described by [Alexis Smolensk](http://tao-dnd.blogspot.ca/).
+Alexis's [wiki](http://tao-of-dnd.wikispaces.com/Trade+System) goes into detail about how to set up your own system of this kind.

-If you're a DM and you don't want to be as committed as Alexis, you're not a DM.
+I'd read his earlier work on his system some time before setting out to work on my own project, but the fact remains that the fundamentals originate with him.
+My primary innovation, which prompted me to begin working, was to have one interconnected system where a single "backend" data generator powered the creation of both the world map *and* the output of trade tables for player-purchasable items.
+So that's my goal.

+In my opinion Alexis is the world's most important D&D blogger.
+If you want to know why, just read his blog.
+Other DMs don't research.
+Other DMs complain about working on their games.
+Other DMs use storebought rulesets that don't even halfway describe any kind of gameable world.

+By conrrast, Alexis *works*, and he writes about his work, and his craftmanship shows through in every new table or page or post he puts up.